apache/apex-core/ApexPackage.md

-#Apex Application Packages
+#Apache Apex (incubating) Application Packages

 # 1. Introduction

-An Apex Application Package is a zip file that contains all the necessary files to launch an application in Project Apex.
-It is the standard way for assembling and sharing an Apex application.
+An Apache Apex Application Package is a zip file that contains all the necessary files to launch an application in Apache Apex.
+It is the standard way for assembling and sharing an Apache Apex application.

 # 2. Requirements

 You will need have the following installed:

 1. Apache Maven 3.0 or later (for assembling the App Package)
-2. Apex 3.0.0 or later (for launching the App Package in your cluster)
+2. Apache Apex 3.0.0 or later (for launching the App Package in your cluster)

 #3.
 Creating Your First Apex App Package

 You can create an Apex Application Package using your Linux command line, or using your favorite IDE.

 ##Using Command Line

 First, change to the directory where you put your projects, and create an Apex application project using Maven by running the following